 The Sala Ferragamo overlooking the Arno is a beautiful room – and it also has fabulous acoustics.
 Our fine Bechstein grand piano sounds great in this well-proportioned room, and the books of the Harold Acton library provide a natural warmth to strings and voices.
 All up, a great venue for piano and chamber music concerts.
-So we are launching our new programme Music al British, with special monthly concerts on Friday evenings.
-This first season is generously sponsored by the Capponi Family, who will be offering some fine wine; and we will complement this with some really tasty snacks provided by a master chef (who prefers to remain anonymous!).
-Great music accompanied by fine wine and food: what’s not to like!
+So we are delighted to present the second series of Music al British.

 The British Institute of Florence has an outstanding History of Art faculty, under the direction of Jeremy Boudreau.
 We reckon we deliver the best History of Art courses in English in Florence!
 Now Jeremy is offering a new series of entertaining talks, telling weird and wonderful stories from the less well known corners of Florence’s astonishing history in art.
 Afterwards the discussion will continue over some decent wine and yummy snacks.
 Don’t miss this series!

-Talking Pictures is back – with a new time and a new look!
-We are giving our popular film series its own evening, and a later start time (to allow people to eat beforehand).
-The new series will focus on screening the really great Italian and British films, in original language with subtitles.
+Talking Pictures is back for a new season which will focus on screening really great Italian and English language films, with subtitles.
 These are films you need to see … and will want to see again!
 And everyone will be offered a cup of wine and a bag of popcorn to take into the screening.
 James Douglas will programme the season, and offer an introduction to each film.
 Enjoy!

-The monthly sessions introduce children aged three to eight to stories, craft activities, workshops, animated films, songs and rhymes.
-All activities take place in our beautiful and cosy children's room with view on the River Arno, where our collection of books for children and kids is held.
-Storytime is open to members of the Library.
+Storytime is free to members of the Library.
 Membership options include the day card (€6), Junior card (20€), Family membership (1 year €110, up to three family members).